alexisbrouard/HomeControl/README.md

   - A token is required to access to users, actuators and sensors
   - TextEdit are verified with a xss filter
   - Format for email user is verified with zod
-  - Format for password and username is verified with regex
+  - Format for password and username is modified with regex

 ## Deployment